-New guidelines on recommended physical activity consider ways to potentially counter the health risks associated with a sedentary lifestyle.
+New WHO guidelines on recommended physical activity consider ways to potentially counter the health risks associated with a sedentary lifestyle.

 It is no secret that regularly getting physical activity is healthy for the body.
 Exercise can have a variety of physical health benefits; it can promote heart health, muscle development and maintenance, bone density, maintenance of a healthy body weight, and more.